#accessiBe Will Get You Sued

 I leave it to your legal counsel to decide if your complaint about accessiBe’s failure to honor its marketing commitments to ADA Title III or EN 301 549 should be handled in a jurisdiction that is in neither of the regions where those laws apply.

 Incidentally, the accessiBe home page has 38 errors and warnings according to the W3C HTML Validator.
-If I take the rendered source code from the accessiBe plug-in from the Aquis site (see Even Its Latest Release above), it has 17 errors, 15 of which are the missing
+If I take the rendered source code from the accessiBe plug-in from the Aquis site (see December 2020 Release above), it has 17 errors, 15 of which are the missing

 alt attributes I referenced.
 Given accessiBe promises you can customize the design for the widget, this also explains how it let Aquis get so many contrast errors — accessiBe’s tool won’t even protect its customers from accessibe or themselves.